-If you have three days to spare and enjoy surf beaches, lush rainforest and native Australian wildlife, consider picking up a car hire in Melbourne and driving along the beautiful Great Ocean Road.
+If you have three days to spare and enjoy surf beaches, lush rainforest and native Australian wildlife, consider choosing the airport car rentals savvy travellers turn to and drive along the beautiful Great Ocean Road.

 You won’t have any regrets about choosing to go along this road, and the 664 km long journey should take you around three days to complete, providing you don’t get swept away by the romantic views!

 On the first day of your trip you can pay homage to some of Australia’s top surf beaches.
 Make sure you stop and hang 10 at Torquay.
 This beach marks the official start of the Great Ocean Road.
 Here you can learn all about the culture at Surf World so you will be an expert in no time!

 The next stage of your adventure will have you learning about a different sport, but one that is still just as exciting – golf.
 The Anglesea green is the perfect spot to snap a pic (or two) of kangaroos who like to take a break under the trees that surround this golf course.

 If you enjoyed that spot of nature, keep driving!
 Once you reach the Kennett River you should be able to spot a few koalas in their local habitat.

 As you continue along this route, you will be spoilt for choice if you are after a beautiful picnic spot to enjoy a leisurely lunch.
 You will be driving along spectacular cliff tops and there are plenty of wild beaches along the way.
 Stop at a lookout, or continue on to the beach.